Brianfit/calvin-card-ha/README.md

 > [!IMPORTANT]
 ><strong>In a weird Hobbesian mind loop, your HACS integration is now downloaded, but it hasn't yet been downloaded.</strong>

 Refresh your browser as instructed.
 If you now search HACS for "Calvin" you should see the custom repository among your list of "Downloaded" integrations.
 Click it.
-The github README.md will pop up along with a big, friendly "Download" button with a fluffy tiger tummy that you can tickle.
+The Github README.md will pop up along with a big, friendly "Download" button with a fluffy tiger tummy that you can tickle.
 But just click the darn thing.

 <a href="#"><img src="https://github.com/Brianfit/images/blob/main/downloadbutton.jpg" height="70%" width="70%">
 </a>